modir/laminas-book/docs/filters.md

 // '<p>Please click the following link.</p>;'
 ~~~

+!!! note
-> The @`StripTags` will not process a non-scalar value.
+    The @`StripTags` will not process a non-scalar value.
 If the value passed to the
-> filter is non-scalar, the value will remain unfiltered.
+    filter is non-scalar, the value will remain unfiltered.

 #### StripNewlines Filter